-Nine years ago, Sacramento was a national hotbed for track and field after successfully hosting the U.S. Olympic Track and Field Trials in 2000 and 2004.
+Nine years ago, Sacramento was the national epicenter for the sport of track and field, having successfully hosted sold-out Olympic Trials in 2000 and 2004.
 The capital city then quietly slipped off the track map, until Tuesday.

-Thanks to a renewed push this year, and an agreement to build a state-of-the-art track, city officials announced they won the right to host the 2014 USA Outdoor Track & Field Championships.
-The four-day meet begins June 26.
+Thanks to a renewed push this year, and an agreement to build a $1.2 million, state-of-the-art running track, city officials announced they have won the right to host next year’s USA National Outdoor Track & Field Championships.

-The meet, which attracts the nation's top track athletes, will be at Hornet Stadium, site of the 2000 and 2004 Olympic Trials.
+The championship meet, attracting the nation’s top male and female track athletes, will take place June 26 to 29 at Sacramento State University’s Hornet Stadium, site of the 2000 and 2004 Olympic Trials.

-"Track is back!"
-Sacramento Mayor Kevin Johnson said during Tuesday's news conference in the university's fitness building overlooking the Hornet Stadium track and football field.
-"This is something that is overdue."
+“Track is back!”
+Sacramento Mayor Kevin Johnson said Tuesday at a new conference in the university’s fitness building overlooking the Hornet Stadium track and football field.
+“This is something that is overdue.”

-To win the bid, Sacramento officials said they are putting together a five-year financing program to pay for the new track, expected to be built next spring.
+To win the bid, Sacramento officials said they are putting together a five-year financing program to pay for a new track.
+The track is expected to be build sometime next spring.

-Sacramento State's track, installed to help land the 2000 Olympic Trials, is 15 years old.
-Newer technology is producing faster running surfaces for major meets, making it more likely that athletes will set world records.
+The current Sacramento State track, installed to help Sacramento land the 2000 Olympic Trials, is 15 years old.
+Newer technologies are producing faster running surfaces for major track meets, making it more likely that athletes will set world records.